jdittrich/userNeedResearchBook/text/communicateResults.md

 Research Methods

 : Describe how you gathered and analyzed the data.
-The research in this guide uses  »interviewing and obeservation« for gathering the data and »thematic analysis« or »qualitative clustering« as analysis methods (The terms for the analysis are not 100% scientifically correct though since analysis followed no »official« method)
+The research in this guide uses  “interviewing and obeservation” for gathering the data and “thematic analysis” or “qualitative clustering” as analysis methods (The terms for the analysis are not 100% scientifically correct though since analysis followed no “official” method)

 Participants/Sample